-The architect of the group is William Patterson, 25 Wendoven and.
-The pen work in this sketch has been done by Mrs.
+The architect of the group is William Patterson, 25 Wendover Road.
+The pen work in this sketch has been done by Mrs. Roith W. Petterson wife of the architect.

 Faith W. Patterson, wife of the architect.

 CIVIC MEETING FOLLOWED BY DANCE